akyekth/Datamining/SimilarItems_hw1_submit/ReadMe.md

 stages of finding textually similar documents.
 You do not have to develop the exact same classes and data types as described below.
 Feel free to use data structures that suit you best.

-###A class Shingling that constructs k–shingles of a given length k (e.g., 10) from a given document,
-    computes a hash value for each unique shingle, and represents the document in the form of an ordered set of its hashed k-shingles.
+###A class Shingling that constructs k–shingles of a given length k (e.g., 10) from a given document,computes a hash value for each unique ###shingle, and represents the document in the form of an ordered set of its hashed k-shingles.

 ###A class CompareSets that estimates the Jaccard similarity of two sets of integers – two sets of hashed shingles.

-###A class MinHashing that builds a minHash signature (in the form of a vector or a set) of a given length n
+###(A class MinHashing that builds a minHash signature (in the form of a vector or a set) of a given length n from a given
-      from a given set of integers (a set of hashed shingles).
+            set of integers (a set of hashed shingles).)

 ###A class CompareSignatures that estimates similarity of two integer vectors –
      minhash signatures – as a fraction of components, in which they agree.